Find out more & book online at 3btraining.com

 CITB funding is crucial to the success of many construction organisations to enable them to grow via improved workforce skills.

-The Construction Industry Training Board (CITB) has announced that it is streamlining its approach to funding for construction training to more effectively help levy-registered employers to access financial support for training.
+The Construction Industry Training Board (CITB) has announced that it is streamlining its approach to funding for construction training to more effectively help levy-registered employers access financial support for training.

-From 30 September 2025, the CITB Skills and Training Fund will close.
+From 30th September 2025, the CITB Skills and Training Fund will close.
 From this date, the Employer Network (EN) will become the single channel to access funding.

 Alongside the EN, the CITB Grant Scheme will continue to support core construction training needs.

-This initiative, which was originally created to get feedback from industry as to what training was needed, will also close.
+This initiative, which was originally created to get feedback from the industry as to what training was needed, will also close.
 Due to Employer Networks (ENs) now being well established, CITB feels there is no further need to duplicate routes to funding.

 From September 2025, CITB will introduce a new grant tier for short qualifications to ensure funding is more effectively utilised.